 “I am not what happened to me.
 I am what I choose to become.”
 Carl Jung

-Welcome to the May edition of Principal Scholes's monthly newsletter!
+Welcome to the September edition of Principal Scholes's monthly newsletter!
 I appreciate you taking the time to read this month's edition to stay current on many of the recent happenings at Oskaloosa Middle School!
-In this month's edition, I will be highlighting our building staff's professional learning focus from the previous month, discuss the middle school's continued efforts with respect to increasing our student and staff's social-emotional behavioral health (SEBH) initiative, and make note of our building's continued focus on providing a safe learning environment.
+In this month's edition, I will be highlighting our building staff's professional learning focus as the 2021-22 school year gets underway, discuss the middle school's continued efforts to promote a positive school culture, make note of efforts made to increase staff, family, and community engagement and support, and make note of our building's continued focus to provide an aesthetically appealing and safe building for our students.

 Yours in Education,